 My thesis High-level compiler support for timing analysis is now available for download.

-I'm currently working on debug info in the LLVM compiler, which ties in perfectly with my personal quest to improve the way we are programming computers.
+I'm currently primarily working on the debugger support in the LLVM-based Clang and Swift compilers, which ties in perfectly with my personal quest to improve the way we are programming computers.

 My current main project: https://computation.llnl.gov/casc/components/